FLAMEGPU/FLAMEGPU2-circles-benchmark/README.md

 ## Benchmark Description and Results

-Three experiments are undertaken within this benchmark:
+Three experiments are undertaken within this benchmark.
+There is a range of raw data in the [`sample/data`](sample/data) directory with a description of the machine configurations used to generate it in each directory.

+The results below are from the V100 runs on the Bessemer HPC system at the University of Sheffield.
+Job submission scripts are included in the [`scripts/slurm`]() folder.

+### Fixed Density Benchmark

 + Fixed Density
     + Communication Radius is fixed to `2.0`